-- How many care recipients are receiving pressure area care?
+- How many consumers are receiving pressure area care?

-- Have there been any medication incidents in the past 6 months where a care recipient required hospitalisation or attention by a medical officer?
+- Have there been any medication incidents in the past 6 months where a consumer required hospitalisation or attention by a medical officer?

-- How many care recipients have had falls and required medical attention in the past 3 months?
+- How many consumers have had falls and required medical attention in the past 3 months?

-- Can you tell me about incidents in the past 6 months where a care recipient or staff member has required medical attention as a result of a challenging behaviour from a care recipient?
+- Can you tell me about incidents in the past 6 months where a consumer or staff member has required medical attention as a result of a challenging behaviour from a consumer?